tom-krieger/pxe_install/README.md

 The DHCP service can serve as a full DHCP service.
 This means you can define static DHCP entried for all nodes regardless if these nodes need install services.
 The dhcp service configuration has a `hosts` part where you can configure all these nodes.

+### `SAMBA service`

+The SAMBA service is needed to kickstart Windows installation.
+Windows will download all needed files from here during unattended installation.

 ### `Node configuration`

 The node configuration includes general settings for a node like the root password, os type, keyboard, language and timezone settings.
 The following table describes the available configiration options.
 If a value is available as default value it is marked with *yes* in the *default value* column.